-LABEL DESCRIPTION SSID An SSID profile is the set of parameters relating to one of the Zyxel Device's BSSs.
+LABEL DESCRIPTION This is the index number of the entry.
+Status This field indicates whether this SSID is active.
+A yellow bulb signifies that this SSID is active, while a gray bulb signifies that this SSID is not active.
+SSID An SSID profile is the set of parameters relating to one of the Zyxel Device's BSSs.
 The SSID (Service Set IDentifier) identifies the Service Set with which a wireless device is associated.
 This field displays the name of the WiFi profile on the network.
 When a WiFi client scans for an AP to associate with, this is the name that is broadcast and seen in the WiFi client utility.
 Security This field indicates the security mode of the SSID profile.
 Guest WLAN This displays if the guest WLAN function has been enabled for this WLAN.
-If Home Guest displays, clients can connect to each other directly.
-If External Guest displays, clients are blocked from connecting to each other directly.
+A Home Guest can access the Internet, LAN wired devices connected to the Zyxel Device, and other Home Guest WiFi clients.
+An External Guest can just access the Internet through the Zyxel Device.
 N/A displays if guest WLAN is disabled.
 Modify Click the Edit icon of an SSID profile to configure the SSID profile.